fbgallet/roam-extension-elapsed-time/README.md

 ## Categories, goals and limits configuration

-If categories, and Goals & Limits blocks are not already defined, run `Time Tracker: Set categories list, goals & limits` to configure your categories.
-It will open `[[roam/depot/time tracker]]` in the sidebar and insert a template to help you to enter your own categories.
-You can paste manually the block reference of your categories list, or goals & limits list.
-Once its defined, all change in the corresping blocks and children blocks will automatically be taken into account.
-No more refresh or SmartBlock button is needed (corresponding SmartBlocks command are deprecated).
+To get started, simply open the **Categories manager** (via the `Time Tracker: Manage categories, goals & limits` command, or the **"Manage categories..."** button in extension settings).
+If no categories block exists yet, the manager automatically creates one on `[[roam/depot/time tracker]]` and opens that page in the sidebar.
+You can also set a custom block reference for your categories list manually in the extension settings (`Categories` field).
+Once defined, any change to the corresponding blocks and their children is automatically reflected — no refresh needed.

 ### Categories and sub-categories